Devam246/COA-Lab_241210037/lab.md

-# 🧪 Computer Organization & Architecture Lab
+# Computer Organization & Architecture Lab
-## Experiment 1: Design of Basic Logic Gates using Universal Gates
+## Experiment 1: Design of Basic Logic Gates using Universal Gates (Using Multisim)

 ---

-## 🎯 Aim
+## Aim
-To design and implement basic logic gates (AND, OR, NOT) using **universal gates** (NAND and NOR gates).
+To design and simulate basic logic gates (AND, OR, NOT) using **universal gates (NAND and NOR)** in **NI Multisim**.

 ---

+## Software Requirements
+- NI Multisim (Electronic Circuit Simulation Software)
+---

-## 📚 Theory
+## Theory

-Logic gates are the fundamental building blocks of digital systems.
-The basic gates include:
+Logic gates are the basic building blocks of digital circuits.
+The fundamental gates are:
 - AND Gate
 - OR Gate
 - NOT Gate

-**Universal Gates** are gates that can be used to implement any Boolean function.
-These include:
+**Universal Gates** such as NAND and NOR can be used to implement any Boolean function.
-- NAND Gate
-- NOR Gate

-Using combinations of NAND or NOR gates, we can construct all basic logic gates.
+Using **De Morgan’s Theorem**, we can construct all basic gates using only NAND or only NOR gates.

 ---

-## 🧰 Apparatus / Requirements
-- Digital Logic Trainer Kit / Simulation Software
-- NAND and NOR ICs (e.g., 7400, 7402)
-- Connecting wires
-- Power supply (5V)

----

-## ⚙️ Procedure
+## Procedure

+## Part A: Design using Basic Gates (Direct Implementation in Multisim)

+1. Open **NI Multisim** and create a new circuit.
+2. From the component library, place the following **basic gates**:
+   - AND Gate
+   - OR Gate
+   - NOT Gate

+3. Perform the following implementations:

+   - **AND Gate**
+     - Connect two input switches (A, B) to the AND gate.
+     - Connect output to an LED or logic probe.

+   - **OR Gate**
+     - Connect two input switches (A, B) to the OR gate.
+     - Observe output using LED/probe.

+   - **NOT Gate**
+     - Connect a single input switch (A) to the NOT gate.
+     - Observe inverted output.

+4. Run the simulation.
+5. Toggle input switches and verify outputs with the truth tables.

-### Part A: Using NAND Gates
+### Part B: Using NAND Gates in Multisim

+1. Open **NI Multisim** and create a new design.
+2. Place **NAND gates** from the component library.
+3. Implement the following:

-1. **NOT Gate using NAND**
+   - **NOT Gate using NAND**
-   - Connect both inputs of NAND together.
+     - Connect both inputs of a NAND gate together.
-   - Output gives complement of input.

-2. **AND Gate using NAND**
+   - **AND Gate using NAND**
      - Use two NAND gates.
-   - First NAND gives complement of AND, second NAND inverts it.
+     - First NAND performs NAND operation.
+     - Second NAND acts as inverter.

-3. **OR Gate using NAND**
+   - **OR Gate using NAND**
-   - Apply De Morgan’s theorem.
-   - Use three NAND gates to achieve OR operation.
+     - Use three NAND gates based on De Morgan’s theorem.

+4. Add input switches and output indicators (LEDs or probes).
+5. Run the simulation and verify outputs.

 ---

-### Part B: Using NOR Gates

-1. **NOT Gate using NOR**
-   - Connect both inputs together.

-2. **OR Gate using NOR**
-   - Use two NOR gates.

-3. **AND Gate using NOR**
-   - Use three NOR gates with De Morgan’s theorem.

----

-## 🔢 Truth Tables
+## Truth Tables

 ### AND Gate
 | A | B | Output |